 If direct playback fails, consider casting the MP4 file to your Roku device using compatible casting options like Roku Cast or screen mirroring.

-#9 Roku MP4 No Sound
+#8 Fix Roku MP4 No Sound Issues

 If you encounter audio problems, check your TV's audio settings and ensure that the HDMI connection between your Roku device and TV is secure.
 Sometimes, audio issues are related to the hardware configuration.